deepsquare-io/grid/docs/docs/05-deploy-deepsquare/04-samples/01-upscaling.md

 ### 2. Upscale the frames

 Let's implement the second step.
-We need to launch a substep with their batch.
+We need to launch multiple substeps in parallel.
 We can use the `for` directive, and the variable `$index` to select the batch directory:

 ```yaml
 steps: